jed/authom/README.md

   // your usual server logic
 })

-authome.createServer({ /* facebook credentials */ })
+// create servers for the services you'll be using authome.createServer({ /* facebook credentials */ })
 authome.createServer({ /* github credentials */ })
 authome.createServer({ /* google credentials */ })
 authome.createServer({ /* foursquare credentials */ })
+// ... et cetera

 authome.on("auth", function(req, res, data) {
   // called when a user is authenticated on any service